polterguy/phosphorusfive/core/p5.webapp/system42/components/app-settings/README.md

 These Active Events combined, creates a nifty shortcut for storing application specific settings and data.
 Internally it relies upon [pd.data](/plugins/p5.data/), which means it is _not_ a general storage for _all_ data in your application, since p5.data is a memory based database storage.
-However, for the smaller settings you've got in your app, these Active Events provides an excellent shortcut for you to store "settings".
+However, for the settings you've got in your app, these Active Events provides an excellent shortcut for you.